Tips for Maternity Leave in California

 THE STEP BY STEP PROCESS:

-(Step 1: To have your job protected) Your first step is always going to be to report your leave to your HR/whoever they farm this process out to.
+(Step 1: To have your job protected) Your first step is always going to be to report your leave to your HR/whoever they delegate this process out to.
 They should be able to help answer questions.
 Be sure to write down their fax number and your assigned leave number.
-The Hartford is one of the businesses that handle this.
+The Hartford is who handles this for Stanford.

-I highly suggest keeping a note open on your phone to keep track of your assigned leave number, the last date you worked, etc.
+I highly suggest keeping a note open on your phone to keep track of your assigned leave number, the last date you worked, phone numbers you have called, etc.

 A note about Kaiser: they do not and will not EVER fill out ANY paperwork or you.
 Your HR can request this, but don’t waste your time or stress.
 What Kaiser WILL do is send a letter on your behalf with your due date.
 Ask your doctor for the email to their Release of Information (ROI) department.
 Email ROI your name, date of birth, due date and phone number and ask them to fax their letter to your HR.

-(Step 2: To get money from the government) Then you are going to report your leave online through the SDI website.
+(Step 2: To get money from the government) Then you are going to start your State Disability Claim online through the SDI website.
 Create an account and follow the steps.
 VERY important to note your receipt number (starts with an R).
-You need to copy and paste that to your doctor and ask your doctor to fill out the provider portion online.
-Provide your receipt number, the last date you worked and your due date.
+You need to copy and paste that in a message to your doctor and ask your doctor to fill out the provider portion online.
+Provide your receipt number, the last date you worked and your due date (again, Kaiser uses the ROI department instead).

 DISABILITY: